 Technical SEO involves making optimisations to your site for more effective crawling and indexing by search engines.
-Addressing any technical SEO issues with your site makes it much easier for your site to meet the search engines’ expectations.
+Addressing any technical SEO issues makes it much easier for your site to meet the search engines’ expectations.

 A site optimised for technical SEO issues will:

 - Incorporate an effective internal link structure

 - Use a robot.txt file to give search engine crawlers directions

 - Be secure using HTTPS using a TLS certificate